The Messy Side

-When we think of healing, it’s easy to picture candle-lit rooms, essential oils in the air, and a perfectly calm version of ourselves finally “getting it all together.”
-But here’s the truth I want to share with you today: healing isn’t always pretty.
-And that’s not just okay — it’s part of the process.
+When we think of doing the work on ourselves, it’s easy to picture candle-lit rooms, essential oils in the air, and a perfectly calm version of ourselves finally “getting it all together.”
+But here’s the truth I want to share with you today: doing the work isn’t always pretty.
+And that’s not just okay it’s part of the process.

-Sometimes healing looks like puffy eyes after a deep cry.
+Sometimes it looks like puffy eyes after a deep cry.

 Sometimes it sounds like silence because you’ve got nothing left to give that day.